lmc2179/lmc2179.github.io/drafts/ratio_ci.md

 image: jellybeans.png
 ---

 *Practical questions often revolve around ratios of interest - open rates, costs per impression, percentage increases - but the statistics of ratios is more complex than you might realize.
 The sample ratio is biased, and its standard error is surprisingly hard to pin down.
-We'll see that despite this, we can use the jackknife (a predecessor of the better-known bootstrap) to handle both of these problems.*
+We'll see that despite this, we can use the bootstrap (or its older sibling, the jackknife) to handle both of these problems.
+Along the way, we'll learn a little about how these methods work and when they're useful.*

 # Ratios are everywhere

 Something that might surprise students of statistics embarking on their first job is that quite a lot of practical questions are not framed in terms of the difference, $X - Y$, but rather the ratio, $\frac{X}{Y}$.
 Despite the fact that it seems very natural to ask questions about relative changes, a lot of initial statistics education focuses on the difference because it is easier to deal with.
 It is easy to find the standard error of $X - Y$ if we know the standard errors of $X$ and $Y$ and their correlation; we simply use the fact that variances add in this situation, perhaps with a covariance term.
 If you attempt to find an explanation of the standard error of $\frac{X}{Y}$ though, you suddenly encounter [a bewildering amount of calculus](http://www.stat.cmu.edu/~hseltman/files/ratio.pdf), and a stomach-churning number of Taylor expansions.
-That's unfortunate, because in my work I see ratios all the time, like:
+This eventually yields an approximation for the standard error, but it's not always clear when this applies.
+That lack of clarity is unfortunate, because in my work I see ratios all the time, like:

 - Open rates: $\text{Open rate} = \frac{\text{Opened}}{\text{Sent}}$
 - Revenue per action: $\text{Revenue per action} = \frac{\text{Total Revenue received}}{\text{Total Actions performed}}$
 - Cost per impression: $\text{Cost per impression} = \frac{\text{Total spend}}{\text{Impression count}}$
 - Percent increase: $\text{Lift} = \frac{\text{Total new metric}}{\text{Total old metric}}$

-The reason for this is that ... .

-Introduce a synthetic example, Pareto/Binomial
+Synthetic advertising example: Cost per widget sold

 ```
 from scipy.stats import binom, pareto, sem